 In the Dropbox area, you have several options available to you.

-You can create New Folders (dropboxes), Reorder your existing folders, Delete the folders or Preview what the folders will look like to students.
+You can create a New Dropbox, Reorder your existing dropboxes, Delete the dropboxes or Preview what the dropboxes will look like to students.
 Note: Student and Instructor views for dropboxes are different and you will want to preview your folders to make sure everything shows up properly for students.

 - Managing Dropbox Submissions

 - Providing Feedback and Grading Dropbox Submissions

 - The Student View of Dropbox Folders